CPSC-1520/CPSC-1520-Workbook-A02-dgilleland/src/003/ReadMe.md

 ## Practice

 Work on the [practice exercise](./practice/ReadMe.md) for this demo.
 When you are done, make notes in your journal about what you learned.
-Also, make note of any questions you may have about the material presented and practice exercise.
+Also, make note of any questions you may have about the material presented and/or the practice exercise.

 ----